Catherine-Hao/SI699/README.md

 streamlit run /SI699/code/Music_Analytics.py
 ```

-Now, we can view this application in the browser with a local or network URL.
+Now, we can view this application in the browser with a local or network URL [(example)](https://catherine-hao-si699-music-analytics-xw280c.streamlit.app/).

 Pop Music Analytics on Spotify dataset: